 FIN 220 Personal Finance (3) A managerial concept is applied to personal financial affairs; traditional life-cycle approach is structured in terms of a personal balance sheet model; begins with various tools and techniques of planning and ends with the ultimate disposition of the estate; brief case problems are used for illustration.
-Pre: sophomore standing.
+(Attributes: DS, GCC, GQ)

 FIN 320 Prin Bus Finance (3) Introduction to concepts and techniques of business finance.
 Topics include organizational forms, agency relationships, financial analysis and planning, the capital formation process and capital markets, risk and return, time value of money, stock and bond valuation, and capital budgeting.
-Pre: Admission to Professional Business Program, C or better in ACC 201, C or better in MATH 135 (may be taken concurrently) 125, 205 or higher, and BUS 290 (may be taken concurrently).
+Pre: C or better in ACC 201; C or better, or concurrent enrollment, in MATH 125 or higher.

 FIN 370 Prin Real Estate (3) Real estate principles including legal, physical, and economic elements, as well as concepts of valuation, market analysis, and finance.
 Examined are public and private externalities affecting the allocation and utilization of real estate resources.
-Pre: Admission to Professional Business Program, FIN 320 and junior standing.
+Pre: FIN 320 and junior standing.

 FIN x94 Special Topics in Subject Matter (Arr.)
 Special topics chosen by the instructor.
 Course content will vary.
 May be repeated for credit, provided that a different topic is studied.
 Additional requirements may apply depending on subject and topic.

 FIN x99 Directed Studies (Arr.)
 Statement of planned reading or research required.
 Pre: instructor’s consent.